Back to Blog

 But when OCR is paired with custom automation, it’s no longer tied to legacy systems.
 You can process documents in email attachments, in billing systems – anywhere in the cloud or on your servers.

 What is RPA?

 Robotic process automation, or RPA, is the automation of entire workflows and sequences of digital tasks using custom-built programs.
-You may have heard these programs referred to as bots, but we prefer to call them digital workers.
+You may have heard these programs referred to as bots, but we prefer to call them bots.

 RPA when combined with OCR results in a form of intelligent document processing, or IDP.
 It’s at the nexus of these three technologies where companies start to see more than just automated document processing, but the automation of entire digital workflows – and this is where OCR starts to create some real transformation in an organization.